QUICK SUMMARY- COST OF LIVING IN GRANADA, SPAIN

 Spain is on the euro.
 Right now 1 EUR = 1.13 USD.
 The conversion is so close that after a few months, I stopped converting.
 It helped that I was earning money in euros.

-Monthly costs for a single person living in Granada is roughly $1100 per month if you share accommodation.
-If you prefer a one-bedroom city center apartment, you bump your living expenses up to $1600 per month.
+If you share accommodation, the monthly cost for a single person living in Granada is roughly $1500.
+If you prefer a one-bedroom city center apartment, your living expenses bump up to $1550 per month.
 This post outlines my real-world expat cost of living in Granada.

 Living In Granada Spain As An American Expat